To order bricks and slips contact sales@earth4Earth.co.uk or call 020 8243 4668

 your order.

 Yes, we offer a range of shapes, sizes, and colours.
 Please see our Products page and Brochures for the full list of options.
-We can also accommodate a range of customised shapes and sizes depending on availability and required quantity.
-Contact us directly to discuss your requirements.
+We can also accommodate a range of customised shapes and sizes, depending on availability and the required quantity.
+Please contact us directly at info@earth4Earth.co.uk to discuss your requirements.

 The bricks are currently made in Wuhan in China where we have opened our first